Case Study 01

 Operator training only possible after deployment.

-We developed a physics-based 3D digital twin of production lines for simulation of throughput, bottlenecks, and material flow, enabling scenario testing for layout changes.
+We developed a physics-based 3D digital twin of production lines for simulation of throughput, bottlenecks, and material flow.

 Physics-Based Twin